IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 * Hell Yeah! or
 * No:(

-If you are NOT feeling “Hell Yeah!” about your project, remember your project idea is just that YOURS.
-I highly suggest you read What is Senior Project, again, AND the required and recommended readings NOW!
+If you are NOT feeling “Hell Yeah!” about your senior project, remember your project idea is just that YOURS.
+I highly suggest you read What is Senior Project in Digital Media?, again, AND the required and recommended readings NOW!

 Senior Project is about the work YOU are and will continue to do, when you are no longer a student.
 You don’t need anyone to whip you to work because you can NOT, not do it.
-You live, eat, breath, sleep this project.
+You will live, eat, breath, and sleep with this project.
 It is NOT about doing a project for a class or pleasing the Integrated Digital Media faculty.
 It is about you, your ideas, your concerns, your questions and your passion.

-Senior Project is about demonstrating the maturity, responsibility, and integrity to manage your practice/research/investigation, while having the luxury of constructive critique and feedback from your fellow studio mates and advisors.
+Senior Project in Digital Media is about demonstrating the maturity, responsibility, and integrity to manage your practice/research/investigation, while having the luxury of constructive critique and feedback from your fellow class mates, faculty, and outside critics.
 Ultimately, your goal is to COMPLETE a project that has a life beyond school, beyond graduation.

 ### PROGRAM GOALS